Char Siu Pork Burger Recipe with Asian Slaw. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 My char siu pork burger recipe with Asian slaw is like the best bacon burger you’ve ever tried with an Asian twist.
 Using skinless pork belly strips marinated in the classic Chinese char siu sauce, it’s a flavour-packed burger with a little kick from the Sriracha mayonnaise and a refreshing Asian-style slaw in every bite.

-If, like us, your idea of fast food is healthy home-cooked fast food and you’re a fan of home-made burgers (we have more on that link), then you’re going to love this recipe.
-If you’re an even bigger fan of classic Chinese char siu barbecue pork (did you make our char siu omelette recipe last week?), then, trust us on this, you’re going to love this burger.
+If, like us, your idea of fast food is healthy home-cooked fast food and you’re a fan of home-made burgers, then you’re going to love this recipe, which makes one of our best burger recipes.
+If you’re an even bigger fan of classic Chinese char siu barbecue pork, then, trust us on this, you’re going to love this char siu burger.
+And if you are a fan of Chinese BBQ pork, please try our char siu omelette recipe, and we have more char siu pork recipes here.

 This char siu pork burger recipe with Asian-style slaw will make you what is essentially is a bacon burger with an Asian twist.
 Instead of bacon rashers, I use fresh skinless pork belly strips, which I marinate in Chinese char siu sauce.
 I bake the pork belly slices in the oven, which is quick and easy, make the Asian ‘slaw’ and Sriracha mayo, and the rest takes minutes.